 Hepi is the pastor’s wife in a Tongan village on the remote eastern side of Tongatapu.
 She told us her blindness made her feel incomplete.
 For years she felt unable to fulfil the duties she holds as the pastor’s wife.
 Her husband was even considering leaving his position in order to look after her.
 Worst of all, she had never seen her nine-year-old adopted daughter Silivia.

 “I can’t iron my daughter’s clothes or braid her hair.”

 Our outreach in Tonga was a typical one.
 Numerous patients, each with a devoted family member, sat in near silence, anxious about the outcome.
 Hepi’s hands were twisting in her lap, an unspoken symbol of her feelings of helplessness.

 The following day, all the tension and fear proved worth it.
-Hepi’s bandage was peeled off and a brilliant smile dawned.
+The doctor peeled Hepi’s bandage off and a brilliant smile dawned.

 “I can see the light!”

 Our generous supporters like you helped Hepi see again and gave her back her life.
 With her bandage removed, Hepi went from house to house in her village, waving to old friends and rejoicing at her blessings.
 When her daughter came home from school and Hepi saw her for the first time, she remarked, “What a beautiful girl.”

 Donate today and help more people like Hepi see again.